Welcome

 What is AI?

 Anyone who works in Artificial Intelligence should be able to define what that means.
-If you Google "define:artificial intelligence" or visit AAAI's site, and you'll see lots of definitions, mostly oriented around the notion of computers doing things that require intelligence.
+If you Google "define:artificial intelligence", you'll see lots of definitions, mostly oriented around the notion of computers doing things that require intelligence.

 These definitions are clearly inadequate, for at least three reasons: